John Bevan (British Army officer): Post-war

 On 12 April 1945, Bevan was awarded the Efficiency Decoration, a medal for long-serving members of the Territorial Army.
 On 6 October he left the army, having reached the age limit, and was awarded the honorary rank of colonel (at the time of departure he had been a lieutenant-colonel).

 After the war Bevan returned to his career in brokerage, and was later a chairman of Equitable Life Assurance Society but this was not the end of his career in deception – he attempted to revive inter-country deception strategy in 1947, and held a yearly dinner at Brooks's Club for his wartime friends.
 In 1948 Bevan was awarded the American Legion of Merit (Degree of Commander).
 The following year he was awarded a CB, which Tar Robertson (a member of the Twenty Committee) called "a fully fitting recompense".

 Bevan died in London on 3 December 1978 from lung cancer.

 Legacy

 Along with Dudley Clarke, Peter Fleming and Newton Smith, Bevan was one of the key figures in Allied deception strategy during the Second World War.
 In particular he pioneered the use of strategic deception on a scale never previously seen.
 However, because of the intense secrecy surrounding his work this contribution went largely unnoticed until the 1970s, when the release of previously restricted archives and publication of Sir John Masterman's The Double-Cross System in the War of 1939 to 1945 drew attention to Bevan's work.

 Bevan was portrayed in the West End & Broadway musical Operation Mincemeat.
 In both productions, he was originally portrayed by Zoë Roberts.
-He has further been portrayed by Chlöe Hart, Geri Allen, Holly Sumpton, Madeleine Jackson-Smith, Amanda Jill Robinson & Gerianne Pérez.